roelfie/react-redux-udemy/README.md

 #### Note on event bubbling

-If multiple elements in the DOM hierarchy have an event handler defined for the same event, they will all be invoked.
-They are invoked in the following order:
+If multiple elements in the DOM hierarchy have an event handler defined for the same event, they will all be invoked, in the following order:

 1. by default propagated from the innermost to the outermost element
 2. but event handlers defined with `addEventListener()` are invoked first